• Home

 If you’re lucky you’ll see some of the coolest ones like pistachio cake, cashew nut cake, or ponche crema cake, made with the island’s answer to liquor-laden eggnog, on the restaurant menu.

-If you’d rather have an entire authentic Aruban cake, then you must go to Bright Bakery in Paradera.
 It’s well worth the trip to visit the island’s most famous family-run bakery.
 It’s been in business since 1949.

 17. Dutch Pancakes

 Food influences from the Netherlands are also big on Aruba, and many Dutch expats craving a taste of home have recreated some delightful traditions on the island.
-Pancakes are one of them.

 Dutch pancake in Aruba

-A Dutch pancake topped with fruit at Linda’s Pancakes Aruba Photo Credit: Michele Peterson
+A Dutch pancake topped with fruit at Linda’s Pancakes Aruba.
+(Photo Credit: Michele Peterson)

-Dutch pancakes are very different from their North American counterparts.
-They are thin and flat and more like crepes.
+They’re thin and flat and more like crepes.
 They’re served stuffed or topped with a wide range of goodies, both sweet and savory!

 Dutch pancakes are definitely a must-try food in Aruba.
 They are eaten for all meal times – breakfast, lunch and dinner.

-Two ideal restaurants to sample tasty pancakes are Linda’s Dutch Pancakes and The Dutch Pancake House, the latter boasting over 75 varieties, including poffertjes (silver-dollar sized) made with buckwheat flour and topped with powdered sugar.
+The latter boasting over 75 varieties, including poffertjes (silver-dollar sized) made with buckwheat flour and topped with powdered sugar.

 18. Dutch Party and Bar Snacks